ayush-gupte/cloud-portfolio/aws-core-projects/disaster-recovery-backup/README.md

-# Project 5 — EC2 Backup and Disaster Recovery using AMI
+# EC2 Backup and Disaster Recovery using AMI

 ## Overview